 This paper examines how despite all the high-powered gatherings, agreements, and commitments, little progress has been achieved in improving the environment and in pursuing sustainable development.

-By Dr. Maja Göpel, Director Future Justice, World Future Council
+By Dr. Maja Göpel, Director, Future Justice, World Future Council

-Sustainable development enjoys widespread recognition as a policy goal which, if implemented, is capable of providing “healthy and fulfilling lives for the current generation, while entrusting to future generations the means to do the same” (UNCED definition of 1992).
+Sustainable development enjoys widespread recognition as a policy goal that, if implemented, is capable of providing “healthy and fulfilling lives for the current generation, while entrusting to future generations the means to do the same” (UNCED definition of 1992).
 Progress has been made in this regard since the UN Conference on Environment and Development in Rio de Janeiro in June 1992 – for example, on sustainable development metrics.
 Yet, despite several international processes and agreements over the last 20 years,long-identified unsustainable trends continue

 By Klauss Bosselmann, Peter Brown and Brendan Mackey

 In response to the agenda for Rio+20, we address here a major problem in sustainable development that brings together the issues of a green economy and institutional arrangements: how can we make more secure, abundant and widely shared those classes of public goods that are central to sustainable development but which cannot be satisfactorily addressed through market-based macroeconomic policy instruments?
 In addressing this question, we take as a presupposition that the international community’s search for more sustainable ways of living is to be guided by ethical principles as articulated in international hard and soft law, along with civil society declarations.